MicrosoftDocs/microsoft-salescopilot-docs/articles/access-settings.md

 ---
 title: Configure access settings for features in the Sales agent
-description: Control access to various features in the Sales agent, including meeting insights and Sales Agent capabilities. ms.date: 12/01/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Control access to various features in the Sales agent, including meeting insights and Lead Research and Outreach capabilities. ms.date: 12/01/2025 ms.topic: how-to ms.service: microsoft-sales-copilot